pow123/rorcid_resume_workshop/README.md

 14. To begin updating the info on the resume, make sure you are in the `ORCID-CV.Rmd` file.
 15. Next, input your metadata at the top for name, surname, position, address, phone, email, twitter, linkedin, and about me.
-16. Throughout the file, make sure to replace the given ORCID (AKA: 0000-0001-6229-7514) with your own ID number.
+16. Throughout the file, make sure to replace the given ORCID with your own ID number by searching for **0000-0001-6229-7514** and replacing it.
 17. Load the following libraries now (or load them where they are located in the Rmd file):
  - `rorcid`
  - `tidyverse`